Courses

-The full-year course focuses on the comparative and international politics of the environment, and considers the issues of natural resource provision at various levels of political behavior and organization, starting with individual-level values before moving up to environmental movements, interest groups, political parties, governments, and finally international organizations.
+The course focuses on the comparative and international politics of the environment, and considers the issues of natural resource provision and - in particular - climate issues at various levels of political behavior and organization, starting with individual-level values before moving up to environmental movements, interest groups, political parties, governments, and finally international organizations.

 Foundations of Public Policy